-Section Relative importance (%)

-- Manufacture functioning mechanisms for jewellery such as hinges, clasps, articulations, pressure snaps riveting and screw threads as determined by technical drawings or sample components, or of their own design. - Ensure that manufactured functioning components can withstand constant use without sacrificing any mechanical properties. - Assemble basic jewellery components and complex jewellery components into completed jewellery pieces by means of precious metal solder joins to conform to any designs pre-determined by technical drawing or sample components - Repair damaged or worn pieces of jewellery so that the restored pieces will be indistinguishable from their original aspect at the time of manufacture

-6 Surface finish 15

-- Skill specific finishing and polishing methods and techniques - The effect of different types and grades of polishing media on the surface finish - Procedures, tools, and techniques to gain the optimum surface finish - Common surface imperfections and defects and appropriate methods for their repair - International grades of sandpaper used in surface finishing

-The individual shall be able to:

-- Avoid creating marks, scratches, and surface imperfections throughout all stages of manufacture of simple and complex jewellery components and completed jewellery pieces before the application of final surface finishes - Finish surfaces at stages throughout the manufacturing process - Apply non-reflective 800ASA sandpaper (or equivalent) appropriate for critical evaluation and/or passing on to any subsequent phases of production requiring other jewellery' industry skills, such as casting, gemsetting, engraving, and polishing
+Section Relative importance (%) Manufacture functioning mechanisms for jewellery such as hinges, clasps, articulations, pressure snaps riveting and screw threads as determined by technical drawings or sample components, or of their own design.
+Ensure that manufactured functioning components can withstand constant use without sacrificing any mechanical properties.
+Assemble basic jewellery components and complex jewellery components into completed jewellery pieces by means of precious metal solder joins to conform to any designs pre-determined by technical drawing or sample components Repair damaged or worn pieces of jewellery so that the restored pieces will be indistinguishable from their original aspect at the time of manufacture Surface finish 6 15 The individual needs to know and understand: Skill specific finishing and polishing methods and techniques • The effect of different types and grades of polishing media on the surface • finish Procedures, tools, and techniques to gain the optimum surface finish Common surface imperfections and defects and appropriate methods for their repair International grades of sandpaper used in surface finishing • The individual shall be able to: • Avoid creating marks, scratches, and surface imperfections throughout all stages of manufacture of simple and complex jewellery components and completed jewellery pieces before the application of final surface finishes Finish surfaces at stages throughout the manufacturing process Apply non-reflective 800ASA sandpaper (or equivalent) appropriate for critical evaluation and/or passing on to any subsequent phases of production requiring other jewellery' industry skills, such as casting, gemsetting, engraving, and polishing Total 100